Senior Wellbeing Practitioner (SWP) - Graduate/Postgraduate Diploma

 How to Apply

-Places are allocated on the SWP programme through a formal expression of interest process with Health Education England (HEE).
+Places are allocated on the SWP programme through a formal expression of interest process with NHS England (NHSE).
 If you are interested in applying for a place on the SWP programme, please discuss this with your service / employer.

-Services can contact their regional HEE representative to discuss funding and allocation of places.
+Services can contact their regional NHSE representative to discuss funding and allocation of places.

-The course is funded by Health Education England, who pay the PTTC and your service directly.
-You will receive a salary while you are studying and training, at NHS Band 6 Agenda for Change or equivalent.
+The course is funded by NHSE, who pay the PTTC directly for tuition fees.
+In-line with national curriculum guidance it is expected that you will be in employment and paid at NHS Band 6 Agenda for Change or equivalent.

 Contact Us